dsanz/liferaty-docker-images-support-demo/multi-container/04_LB+LFR-cluster+mysql8+ES7/readme.md

 * Re-enable ES7 without the need to restart the container

 ## Takeaways
+Headlines:
 * JDBC_PING does not like old data.
 So, to start a fresh instance, it's better to remove the old mysql volume before starting the services.
 Otherwise, jgroups reports timeouts which make the container to become unhealthy and then stopped
 * [Traefik](https://docs.traefik.io/) is a docker friendly _edge router_ which can be easily configured from a compose file.
 We'll try this option in this iteration.
+* Swarm already does load balancing for service replicas via the routing mesh.
+This overlaps with traefik features and prevents sticky session from working correctly

 ### JDBC_PING
 If containers are started and stopped, membership stored in the DB will still be used to set the initial view.
 This causes problems when the whole stack is stopped, then restarted.